-- Dried pinto beans is traditional choice.
+- Dried pinto beans are a traditional choice.
 They are pink beans.
 No need to soak, I just rinse them.

-- Small can of diced green chiles – I always keep a few on hand for spontaneous Mexican cooking.
-They are not spicy, so a good substitute would be seeded and minced jalapeno.
+- Small can of diced green chilies: They are not spicy, so a good substitute would be seeded and minced jalapeno.

 How to Make Instant Pot Refried Beans